Hello, Emotional People!

 That’s all of us, you know.

-We’re all experiencing lots of emotional responses and reactions to the pandemic, and one of our licensed Dynamic Emotional Integration® professionals, Jennifer Asdorian, created a chart to help track her emotions and see what gifts and skills they were bringing to her.
+Since we’re all experiencing lots of emotional responses and reactions to the pandemic, one of our licensed Dynamic Emotional Integration® professionals, Jennifer Asdorian, created a chart to help track her emotions and see what gifts and skills they were bringing to her.

 We also created a two-page chart for kids, here.

 I asked for Jennifer’s permission, and made a version of her chart for you to use.
 It’s free for you to download (I mean real free, not internet free, where you have to trade me something).
 Free!

 Of course, you can use this chart in any way you like, but Jennifer used it to track which emotions were coming up, and which gifts and skills her emotions were bringing to her during this troubling time.